 To learn more, please explore the menu links on our website, and visit our facebook page!

-I am very pleased to share that The May Court Club of Ottawa was chosen as one of the recipients of the June Callwood Outstanding Achievement Award for Voluntarism (group) for 2019.
+The May Court Club of Ottawa was chosen as one of the recipients of the June Callwood Outstanding Achievement Award for Voluntarism (group) for 2019.
 The award was presented virtually by the Minister of Heritage, Sport, Tourism and Culture Industries, Lisa MacLeod on January 27, 2021.
-The May Court Club of Ottawa has a long history of service, often caring for the vulnerable members of our community.
-We were founded in 1898 by Lady Aberdeen, the wife of the Governor General of the time.
-She wanted to find a way for young women of leisure to return service to the community.
-We’ve come a long way from those days but our commitment to service remains the same.
-Lady Aberdeen would be proud.
+For more information click here.

 We would like to acknowledge the the generous help of Fred Sune at WP Expert in updating our website to a fresher appearance with more robust navigation and new needed features.